kylejohnson363/Northwind/README.md

 # Northwind
-Hypothesis testing using data from a fictional company
+Hypothesis testing using data from a fictional supply chain company

 Kyle Johnson